hidooki/CarND-P5-VehicleDetection/writeup.md

 #### Training the classifier

 I trained a linear SVM classifier using the sklearn library.
 In addition to the HOG features, I also used spatial binning where I resized the images into 32 x 32 blocks.
 As a final set of features I used a color histogram, where I grouped each color channel into 32 bins.
-The set of all these features put together ()

 In training the classifier I used the full set of images provided (8,792 cars and 8,968 non-cars), where I kept 20% for test data and I used the other 80% for training.
 When using all the features described above (7,872 features per image in total), I got a 99.38% accuracy on the test set.